ARJUNT1717/Mail-box.c/README.md

 # Mail-box.c
-Mailbox is a simple project to simulate a basic mail system with sender, subject, date, and body fields.
-Created as part of my personal learning journey, this repo helps me practice data organization and interface basics.
-It's a beginner-level project for learning purposes.
+This repository contains a basic implementation of a mailbox system written as part of my learning and experience in coding.
+It includes core components such as:

+Sender

+Subject

+Date

+Body

+The purpose of this project is to help me practice structuring data and working with simple interfaces.
+It's not meant for production use but serves as a record of my personal learning journey.